coffee2code/get-custom-field-values/DEVELOPER-DOCS.md

 The name of the shortcode can be changed via the filter `c2c_get_custom_field_values_shortcode` (though making this customization is only recommended for before your first use of the shortcode, since changing to a new name will cause the shortcodes previously defined using the older name to no longer work).

-Note: this plugin's shortcode is only available for use within posts to authors with the 'publish_posts' capability (such as editors and administrators).
-For authors without that capability (such as contributors), the shortcode builder is not available and any instances of the shortcode in the post are ignored.
+Note: this plugin's shortcode is only available for use by authors with the ability to post scripts (aka the 'unfiltered_html' capability), such as those with the editor or administrator role (except on Multisite) or the super administrator role.
+For authors without that capability (such as contributors and authors), the shortcode builder is not available and any instances of the shortcode in the post are ignored.
 See documentation for the `get_custom_field_values/can_author_use_shortcodes` to customize this behavior.

 ### `custom_field`